Large Input Data

-To solve only the first problem, you can parallelize the computation as described in Parallelization.
-Please note, that parallelization on your local computer is already turned on by default.
+To solve the first problem, you can parallelize the computation as described in Parallelization.
+Note, that parallelization on your local computer is already turned on by default.

-However, for even larger data you need to handle both problems at once.
-You have multiple possibilities here:
+However, for larger data sets you need to handle both problems at the same time.
+You have multiple options to do so, which we will discuss in the following paragraphs.

 tsfresh accepts a dask dataframe instead of a